Today becoming a pilot has become a lot easier than compared to 10 years before.

 The longer you take, the more you will end up spending.

-Now that you have already figured out that you are eligible to become a commercial pilot and have hopes of being in an airline cockpit, it is time to understand how flight training works and how you gain hours.
+Now that you have already figured out that you are eligible to become a commercial pilot and hope to be in an airline cockpit, it is time to understand how flight training works and how you gain hours.

 What type of training and qualifications do you need?